Silverdale, New South Wales

 Silverdale is a small town in New South Wales, Australia, in Wollondilly Shire.
 Approximately 30 minutes from the city of Camden, Silverdale is close to the historic township of Warragamba, and the main water supply for Sydney, Warragamba Dam.

 The town's development increased with the construction of the dam.
 Silverdale is remarkably isolated from the increasing urbanisation of the Penrith City area, although the new housing estates are an example of increasing development in the area.

 Education

 The local primary school is Warragamba Public School and Holy Family Primary school in Luddenham.
 The feeder high school for the region used to be Elderslie High School near Camden (35 km distance).
 The feeder high school changed to Glenmore Park High School in 2009 (24 km distance).
-Private schools in the region include Nepean Christian School (15 km distance), Penrith Christian school and many children travel to Caroline Chisholm College in Glenmore Park and St Dominicas College Kingswood, both of which have buses to the area.
+Private schools in the region include Nepean Christian School (15 km distance), Penrith Christian School (23 km distance) and many children travel to Caroline Chisholm College in Glenmore Park (21 km distance) and St Dominic's College Kingswood (25 km distance), both of which have their respective 4010 and 4110 buses to the area.